 NOTE: It's recommended to avoid excessive signalling load from UE due to this procedure.

-4.3.33.6 Paging restriction
+4.3.33.6 Paging Restriction

 The UE and the network may support Paging Restriction.
 The UE, if the MME indicates that the network supports Paging Restriction feature, may indicate Paging Restriction Information in the Service Request, or the Extended Service Request or the Tracking Area Update Request as specified in clauses 4.3.33.2 and 4.3.33.4.
 The Paging Restriction Information may indicate any of the following: